 Have you moved to a new city and lost as to where you should start going to church?
-Maybe you are just ready to move your membership and find a new church home for other reasons.
-Or maybe you have just accepted Jesus Christ into your life, and you want to secure your membership at a local church?
+Maybe you are ready to move your membership and find a new church home for other reasons.
+Or maybe you have recently accepted Jesus Christ into your life, and you want to secure your membership at a local church?
 Whatever the reason, I got you!

 Choosing a church home is important and should not be entered into lightly.
-A church home is a place where both believers and non-believers congregate together, pray, worship, and fellowship together.
+A church home is a place where believers congregate together, pray, worship, and fellowship together.
 Churches are places that a person should go to and feel energized, and loved when they enter and exit.
-But I must be honest, that although it should be a safe, happy place, there are still mean people who attend.
-But don’t allow that to stop you from getting your praise and worship on.
-I have to be honest and share that I have been turned off by members in the past because of hurt feelings, but I also have strong faith and refused to allow one bad apple to keep me from attending church and praising God.
+It is a place where a word penetrates the heart and a soul is transformed.
+But I must be honest, that although it should be a safe place full of love, there are still mean, unhealed people who attend service.

 1. Visit frequently.